George Wrottesley

-George Wrottesley (15 June 1827 – 4 March 1909) was an English army officer, known as a biographer and antiquary.
+George Wrottesley (15 June 1827 – 4 March 1909) was a British Army officer, also known as a biographer and antiquary.

 Early life

 Born at 5 Powys Place, London, on 15 June 1827, he was third son of John Wrottesley, 2nd Baron Wrottesley, by Sophia Elizabeth, third daughter of Thomas Giffard of Chillington.
 He was educated at Blackheath Proprietary School.

 Entering the Royal Military Academy, Woolwich, in 1842, Wrottesley obtained a commission in the Royal Engineers in 1845.
 He was ordered almost immediately to Ireland for famine relief works, and in 1847 to Gibraltar, where he remained till 1849.
 In 1852 he joined the Ordnance Survey.

 Crimean War

 Wrottesley took part in the Crimean War, sailing for the Dardanelles on survey work in January 1854.
 With Sir John Fox Burgoyne he went on the mission to Omar Pasha at Shumla.
 He afterwards became A.D.C. to General Richard Tylden, officer commanding Royal Engineers in Turkey, and in this capacity he accompanied Lord Raglan to Varna.
 He was engaged at Varna on plans and reports on the Turkish lines of retreat from the Danube River, when he was struck down by dysentery, which ultimately caused complete deafness.
 In October 1854 he was invalided home and promoted to captain.